CDRT/mk_docs/docs/ref/bios/settings/thinkstation/cpuconfiguration.md

 Whether to enable CPU C6 report to OS.

+!!! info ""
-!> Recommended to be Enabled.
+    Recommended to be Enabled.

 Options: